DSXiangLi/DecryptPrompt/README.md

 - The Rise and Potential of Large Language Model Based Agents: A Survey
 - Large Language Models for Information Retrieval: A Survey
 - AI Alignment: A Comprehensive Survey
+- Trends in Integration of Knowledge and Large Language Models: A Survey and Taxonomy of Methods, Benchmarks, and Applications

 ### 大模型能力探究
 - In Context Learning